flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

       .. group-tab:: Flyte binary

-        Edit the relevant YAML file to specify the plugin.
+        Create a file named ``values-override.yaml`` and add the following config to it:

         .. code-block:: yaml
           :emphasize-lines: 7,11